 When you are packing to go on holiday, don’t forget your reusable bags.
 Single-use plastic is really bad for the environment and, at sea, marine life can mistake plastic bags for jellyfish.

 The only thing you can flush down the boat toilet is human waste.
 Whatever goes down the loo, goes into the sea.
 So, even if it doesn’t cause an expensive blockage on board, you should never flush toilet paper.
 A strategic visit to the local cafe for a morning coffee break is considered good sailing etiquette!

 Invasion of the inflatables

 In the towns, such as Split and Trogir, the nighttime fad is a sort of lit-up ‘bubble on a stick’ made of plastic and held aloft while walking around.
-After a night or two they will all end up in the bin.
-You could chose to spend your money on something more rewarding like a tasty meal!
+After a night or two, they will all end up in the bin.
+You could choose to spend your money on something more rewarding like a tasty meal!

 You should also read these:

 Why tip the yacht crew?
 Short answer: because they work really hard and deserve it.
 But perhaps you want a bit more of an informed discussion...
 Read on to find out why you [...]

 You can sail in Croatia from April to October.
 All through the summer, the weather is fine and sailing around the Dalmatian islands is bliss.
 In this article, we discover when is [...]

 In this article, we demystify the mnemonic APA (advance provisioning allowance).
 Read on to find out why you need to budget for it, what it includes and how much you are likely [...]